glebm/i18n-tasks/README.md

 ### Check health

-`bundle exec i18n-tasks health` checks if any keys are missing or not used, that interpolations variables are consistent across locales, and that all the locale files are normalized (auto-formatted):
+`bundle exec i18n-tasks health` checks if any keys are missing or not used, that interpolation variables are consistent across locales, and that all the locale files are normalized (auto-formatted):

 ```sh